ngpeters/Capstone_Hadoop_Django/README.md

 Using data from https://www.kaggle.com/camnugent/sandp500/data with 20 stocks chosen 10 from stocks in the Buyback Index
-10 from stocks in Dividend Aristocrats list mapper.py and reducer.py are in hadoop/3.0.0
+10 from stocks in Dividend Aristocrats list

+mapper.py and reducer.py are in the hadoop/3.0.0/ directory

 Django backed Website: